 - display excellence in the exploration of themes of race, gender, sexuality, class or disability;

 - meet the Australian citizen / resident criteria for individual or co-created works; and,

 - be first published or performed in the calendar year of 2019.

 - For graphic stories and serialised material, a work may be eligible if:

 - it has never in part or in whole previously been entered in the award; and either,

-- is a serial or story arc of work that extends outside the eligible entry period, but concludes during 2016 or 2017; or,
+- is a serial or story arc of work that extends outside the eligible entry period, but concludes during 2019; or,

 - is published in compiled form (a single volume) for the first time during this time.

 - The jurors will not consider entries deemed not to meet the thematic criteria.